 Business enterprises actively collaborate with the region’s universities.
 At Pannon University of Veszprém researchers collaborate with a number of automotive firms and with universities in other regions in automotive industry-specific research areas.
 Moreover, they have broad collaboration portfolio with industrial partners in the field of ICT, in eco-industries and participate in a number of international research projects in engineering and natural sciences.
 Another innovative actor is the Agricultural Institute of the Hungarian Academy of Sciences in Martonvásár, an important public research organisation that performs higher education activities as well.

-CT hosts industrial parks and four accredited innovation clusters: Innoskart, System Science Innovation Cluster, Ecopolis and Pharmagora.
-A variety of transfer institutions, incubators, and technology transfer offices foster commercialisation.
+CT hosts industrial parks and three accredited innovation clusters: Innoskart, System Science Innovation Cluster and Ecopolis.
+A variety of transfer institutions, incubators and technology transfer offices foster commercialisation.
 Chambers of Commerce are also important regional innovation actors.
 Central Transdanubian Regional Innovation Agency (CTRIA), the regional innovation agency has a good overview of the regional innovation activities and carries out a range of for profit and public benefit innovation management services.

-The number of patent applications per million inhabitants filed to the European Patent Office (EPO) was 8.9 in 2012, far below the national average of 17.1 per million inhabitants (Eurostat, 2017).
-The high-tech sector employment, on the other hand, has increased significantly since the previous year, reaching 17.2 thousand employees in 2016 (Eurostat, 2017), which represents 7.7% of the national employment in the sector (against the 6.2% in 2015) and 3.5% of the total regional employment (against the EU-28 average of 4.0%).
-This also represents an increase from 2.5% (2015) to 3.5% (2016) of the total regional employment.
+The number of patent applications per million inhabitants filed to the European Patent Office (EPO) was 8.9 in 2012, far below the national average of 17.1 per million inhabitants (Eurostat, 2018).
+The high-tech sector employment, on the other hand, has increased significantly since the previous year, reaching 18.8 thousand employees in 2017 (Eurostat, 2018), which represents 8.9% of the national employment in the sector (against 6.2% in 2015) and 3.8% of the total regional employment (against the EU-28 average of 4.0%).
+This also represents an increase from 2.5% (2015) to 3.8% (2017) of the total regional employment.